A Guide to the World's Busiest Airport

-With over 170 restaurants, locating a place to grab some food should be a relatively easy task.
+Looking for the best resturants at Hartfield-Jackson?
+With over 100 restaurants to choose from,locating a place to grab some food should be a relatively easy task.

 For peace of mind before entering the intimidating security lines at the local terminal, the central atrium has a couple of prompt and fortuitous options like Burger King, Popeyes, and Starbucks.
 If you have the opportunity for a sit down meal, try IHOP Express, which is open 24 hours or Atlanta Chop House & Brewery which serves alcohol.

 Domestic Terminal: Concourses A-E